-VA Response: In FY 2010, VA did not have the opportunity to participate in any ECR cases.
-VA's most notable achievement was the ongoing operation of the ADR website, http://www1.va.gov/adr a.
-Using the template below, provide a description of an ECR case (preferably completed in FY 2010).
-Please limit the length to no more than 2 pages.
+VA Response: In FY 2011, VA did not have the opportunity to participate in any ECR cases.
+VA's most notable achievements were the ongoing operation of the ADR website, http://www1.va.gov/adr and re-issuance of its ADR policy.